aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Structure.md

 [[/Images/Home/structure.png]]

-This image shows an abstract sequence of signal processing flow.
+This image shows the idea of an abstract sequence of signal processing flow in RAMDanceToolkit.

 1. Recieive motion data from MOTIONER or other sencer
-2. In update phase,
-3. In draw phase,
+2. Update phase:
+	- Converting motion data using `Filter`
+	- Data analysis using `Recognizer`
+	- Triggering `Event`
+	- Update `Object` interact with dancer
+	- Bypass
+3. Draw phase
+ 	- `Vizualize` using the result of update
+ 	- Draw `Object`
-4. Output visuals to screen, projector, or
+4. Output visuals to screen, projector, or other expression environment.
+This expression is expected to feedback to dancers as the ideas of next movement.

-We call this sequence as `Scene`.
+We call this sequence as `Scene` consists `Filter`, `Recognizer`, `Events`, `Visualize`, `Object`.

-### Filter
-	- フィルタの概念:
-### Recognizer
-	- レコグナイザの概念:
-### Events
-	- イベントの概念
-### Visualizer
-	- ヴィジュアライザの概念:
+The Most simple way to implement a `scene` is writing code in your testApp.
+Such as using `ramBaseScene` and `ramSceneManager` is easy to manage many scenes in one project.

+`ramBaseFilter`, `ramBaseRecognizer` and `ramBaseEvents` are available to create your own one.
+See also [How to create scene](How to create scene), and the other RAM API References.